xenify-io/litepaper/README.md

 At Xenify, we empower our users with flexibility when managing their veXNF position with the ability to extend, merge and even split positions.
 After completing your chosen lock period, you will have the option to unlock your XNF tokens.
 Importantly, unstaking is only possible after your lock period ends - your XNF remains locked for the duration you selected.

-Throughout your staking cycle, you accumulate native chain rewards based on the amount of XNF locked and your veXNF earning power.
+Throughout your staking cycle, you accumulate native rewards based on the amount of XNF locked and your veXNF earning power.
 This earning power decays linearly over a decay schedule until it reaches zero at the end.
 At this point, you stop earning rewards on your locked position as your veXNF earning power is depleted.

 You now have two options: Either extend your lock period (from 1 week up to 1 year) to reinstate your veXNF earning power and continue receiving rewards.
 Or, wait for your current lock to expire, then unlock to regain your XNF tokens.
 The decision depends on your circumstances and preferences.